Brasília: Background

 Brazil's first capital was Salvador; in 1763 Rio de Janeiro became Brazil's capital and remained so until 1960.
 During this period, resources tended to be centered in Brazil's southeastern region, and most of the country's population was concentrated near its Atlantic coast.
 Brasilia's geographically central location fostered a more regionally neutral federal capital.

 The idea of relocating Brazil's capital city was conceived in 1827 by José Bonifácio, an advisor to Emperor Pedro I. He presented a plan to the General Assembly of Brazil for a new city called Brasília, with the idea of moving the capital westward from the heavily populated southeastern corridor.
 The original plan was to build Brasília upstream at the São Francisco River, instead of the later plans in the region around Goiás.
 The bill was not enacted because Pedro I dissolved the Assembly.

 According to a legend, Italian saint Don Bosco in 1883 had a dream in which he described a futuristic city that roughly fitted Brasília's location.
 In Brasília today, many references to Bosco, who founded the Salesian order, are found throughout the city and one church parish in the city bears his name.

 After the Proclamation of the Republic, the Third Article of the new Constitution from 1891 stated that the capital should be moved from Rio de Janeiro to a place close to the country's center.
 Stating that "The Union shall own, in the central plateau of the Republic, an area of 14,400 square kilometers, which will be demarcated in due course to establish the future federal capital."

 The government commissioned Belgian geodesist and astronomer Luís Cruls for a mission into the Central Plateau for surveying the land for the future capital, having done two expeditions in 1892 and 1894.
 The land demarcated for the future federal capital was denominated the Cruls Quadrilateral (Quadrilátero Cruls), and the proposed name for the new capital was Vera Cruz (in reference to the first name of Brazil, Ilha de Vera Cruz).
-However, the project was considered too ambitious, challenging and costly, and the ideia of a new capital remained a very low priority for the governments of the Old Republic.
+However, the project was considered too ambitious, challenging and costly, and the idea of a new capital remained a very low priority for the governments of the Old Republic.

 In 1922 to celebrate the 100th anniversary of Brazil's independence, President Epitácio Pessoa ordered the construction of an obelisk in the Cruls Quadrilateral, known as the Foundation Stone of Brasília, to mark the location of the future capital.